corneliucirlan/vertical-related-posts/readme.txt

 4. Activate the plugin
 5. Place \'<?php if (function_exists('displayVerticalRelatedPosts')) displayVerticalRelatedPosts(); ?>\' into your template

+= Manual instalation =

+1. Download .zip file from https://github.com/corneliucirlan/vertical-related-posts
+2. Extract archive into wp-content/plugins folder
+3. Login into your admin panel and navigate to Plugins
+4. Activate the plugin
+5. Place \'<?php if (function_exists('displayVerticalRelatedPosts')) displayVerticalRelatedPosts(); ?>\' into your template

 == Frequently Asked Questions ==

 = I activated the plugin, why isn't it working ? =